-ONAC Down Payment
+ONAC Down Payment Assistance Program

-Up to $5,000 in down payment assistance will be available to participants, through ONAC, with funds from the FHLB Topeka (https://www.fhlbtopeka.com/ahp).
+Up to $5,000 in down payment assistance will be available to participants, through ONAC, with funds from the FHLB Topeka (https://www.fhlbtopeka.com/services-andprograms/).
 This down payment may be stacked with down payment assistance from other sources.

 More specifics about the program:

-- Borrowers must retain the purchased home as their primary residence for a period of five (5) years (60 months) subject to the terms and conditions of the Real Estate Retention Agreement that will be filed at closing.
+Borrowers must retain the purchased home as their primary residence for a period of five (5) years (60 months) subject to the terms and conditions of the Real Estate Retention Agreement that will be filed at closing.

-- ONAC will also offer free credit counseling/financial coaching to participants, available by phone and teleconference (not required for assistance).
-Additionally, ONAC will offer Native-specific financial education (not required for assistance).
+ONAC will also offer free credit counseling/financial coaching to participants, available by phone and teleconference (not required for assistance).
+Additionally, ONAC will offer financial education (not required for assistance).
 For those accepted into the program, ONAC offers assistance to find or sustain employment and/or job training (not required for assistance).

-- Borrowers must be approved for a Qualified Mortgage loan product that is Fixed Rate and Fully Amortizing.
+Borrowers must be approved for a Qualified Mortgage loan product that is Fixed Rate and Fully Amortizing.
 Programs with products that meet such requirements include but may not be limited to: Section 184 Indian Home Loan Guarantee Program; Veteran Affairs (VA) Guaranteed Home Loan Program; Federal Housing Administration (FHA) Title II Program; US Department of Agriculture (USDA) Single Family Housing Guaranteed Loan Program (“Rural Development”); Conventional Agency Loan Programs offered through Fannie Mae, Freddie Mac and/or the Federal Home Loan Bank’s Mortgage Partnership Finance programs.

 If after reading the overview, you believe you might meet the program criteria, you are welcome to apply.
 Acceptance into the program will be based on available funding and the eligibility of the applicant, per FHLB Topeka eligibility criteria.
-Here is the link to apply: https://www.surveymonkey.com/r/ONACDPAP.
+Here is the overview of the program.
+Here is the link to the application: https://www.surveymonkey.com/r/ONACDPAP.